dictadata/pdf-data-parser/README.md

   `filename|URL` - path name or URL of PDF file to process, required.
   `output-file`  - local path name for output of parsed data, default stdout.
   `--options`    - JSON or JSONC file containing pdp options, default: pdp.options.json.
+  `--password`   - password for decrypting the PDF document, optional.
   `--heading`    - text of heading to find in document that precedes desired data table, default none.
   `--repeating`  - table headers repeat on each PDF page, default = false.
   `--cells`      - number of cells for a data row, minimum or "min-max", default = "1-256".